 As countries begin to re-open their economies, more news and data points emerge to give a glimpse of the impact of the pandemic on the real estate market so far.

 While vulnerable sectors like hospitality and retail have felt the brunt of the virus situation, this week's news flow presents a picture of how the residential sector has by and large been relatively resilient.
 Coming out of the lockdown period, buyer and seller confidence has generally increased as inquiries and transaction volumes find some momentum.

 What caught our eyes this week

-Urban Developer - Although the full impact of Covid-19 is yet to hit the Australian property market, researchers predict the downturn won't last long.
+Although the full impact of COVID-19 is yet to hit the Australian property market, researchers predict the downturn won't last long.
 Once the economy gains momentum, the property market recovery should be swift, a trend often seen in the first five years after a recession according to the Property Investment Professionals of Australia.

-Dailymail - Crazy rich Asians are even more interested in Australian property during the coronavirus pandemic and they don't just come from mainland China.
+Crazy rich Asians, accredited investors, are even more interested in Australian property during the coronavirus pandemic and they don't just come from mainland China.

 Cashed-up investors from China, Hong Kong, Singapore, South Korea and Japan have spent more on Australian real estate during the past decade than buyers from the United States, the UK, Canada, New Zealand and Germany, Foreign Investment Review Board data showed.

 RealVantage is a real estate co-investment platform that allows our investors to diversify across markets, overseas properties, sectors and investment strategies.

 Visit our main site to find out more!

 Disclaimer: The information and/or documents contained in this article does not constitute financial advice and is meant for educational purposes.
 Please consult your financial advisor, accountant, and/or attorney before proceeding with any financial/real estate investments.